William Everett Chipman

 William Everett Chipman (September 27, 1822 – September 30, 1893) was a member of the Wisconsin State Senate.

-Chipman was born in Brockville, Canada and lived there until he was 12.
+Chipman was born in Brockville, Canada, Upper Canada and lived there until he was 12.
 He moved to Cicero, Onondaga County, New York and then to Burlington, Wisconsin around 1846.
 After brief stays in California and Illinois, Chipman settled in Wisconsin after 1864.
 He died near Burlington, Wisconsin.

 Career

 Chipman was a member of the Senate from 1879 to 1880.
 He was a Republican.